ericselin/ericselin/content/today-i-learned.md

 While the online store cannot be deleted (on plans higher than "Lite"), it's possible to password protect the site, or `noindex` the whole site.
 Regardless of the method used, no apps should use the "online store URLs" from Shopify.
 This is especially important so that search engines don't get a hold of the deprecated URLs.

 **This migration needs to be part of the overall strategy.**

+# Elixir is awesome, but suitable for specific things

+Elixir is a pretty neat language indeed!
+The language itself has many great advantages:

+- Functional programming
+  This is at the core of Elixir.
+I've grown to like functional programming quite a lot, so this is awesome.
+- Pattern matching
+  Overloading functions based not only on the number (and possibly type) of arguments (this is called airity), but the values of those arguments.
+Like an if statement for overloading.
+- Great metaprogramming
+  Macros are pretty great and allow you to customize the language basically in any way you like.
+Pretty complicated stuff, though.
+- Mature ecosystem and runtime
+  The Erlang runtime (BEAM) has a ton of advanced functionality, like concurrency, distributed computing, and hot code swapping.

+The big but (one T) is that, like most languages, it has its pretty specific use cases.
+Since Erlang was built for highly distributed, concurrent, and fault tolerant telecom network systems, this is the sweet spot.
+With Phoenix you can take these advantages to the web, but again in pretty specific use cases.
+A simple CLI tool is not a great fit.
+Choose the right language for the right task!

+Some things to look out for:

+- The big one: complexity
+  In order to be productive, you have to learn how Elixir/Erlang does stuff, how all the libraries work, how `mix` works, how to release stuff.
+Not very different from any other language, sure.
+But compare this with a scripting language for doing simple things.
+- Tooling
+  The tooling around Elixir/Erlang is awesome indeed, but for instance VSCode is pretty focused on web development, and the support for Elixir is not as good as support for TypeScript.
+E.g. renaming functions and code navigation is not there.

+Elixir is a very cool language based on very cool tech with very cool capabilities.
+It's just a matter of finding a project that needs all the nice things it offers.